segmentio/segment-docs/src/connections/destinations/destination-filters.md

 When Segment sends an event to a destination but encounters a timeout error, it attempts to send the event again.
 As a result, if you add a destination filter while Segment is trying to send a failed event, these retries could filter through, since they reflect events that occurred before filter setup.

-#### How are Protocols Transformations handled by destination filters?
+#### How do destination filters handle Protocols Transformations?

-Events are first processed by a destination filter when a destination-specific Transformation is enabled.
-In contrast, for source-level Transformations, the transformation is applied to the events _before_ they reach the destination filter.
+When you enable a destination-specific Transformation, Segment processes your events with a destination filter.
+Segment processes source-level Transformations before the events reach the destination filter.